From tradition to transition: Exploring LCP Delta’s role in decarbonising the River Thames

 Despite these savings, arguably the biggest challenge remains in the upfront cost to transition the existing fleet.
 To tackle this, Electric Thames is exploring innovative new business models that incorporate different players in the energy transition to reduce the burden on individual stakeholders.

-By leveraging this expertise, the project team is creating the robust, innovative frameworks needed to support investors and stakeholders invest in projects like Electric Thames and drive the wider transition to net zero.
+By leveraging their expertise, the project team is developing robust, innovative frameworks to support investors and stakeholders in projects like Electric Thames, helping drive the broader transition to net zero.

 Have questions about the Electric Thames project?